JCronier/JCronier/README.md

  💬 Ask me about:

-React and Express
+React and Express,
-Python coding!
+Python coding,
-Gaming
+Gaming,
-Dungeons and Dragons
+Dungeons and Dragons,
 mailbox How to reach me:

 LinkedIn: https://www.linkedin.com/in/jordan-cronier